ibilalkayy/flow/docs/commands.md

 - **Track Spending**: Easily track their spending across different categories.
 - **Set Budgets**: Create budgets for various spending categories to control expenses.
 - **Receive Alerts**: Get notified when they exceed their budget for a specific category.
-- **View and Adjust Budgets**: View, adjust, and remove budget allocations as needed.
+- **View, Update and Remove Budgets**: View, update, and remove budget allocations as needed.
 - **Export Data**: Export budget data in CSV format for further analysis.

 The Flow CLI provides intuitive commands and options to perform these tasks efficiently, making it easier for users to manage their finances effectively.